-Our Security Licence Course is specifically designed for individuals who are new to the security industry and seeking to acquire a Security Licence.
+Our Security Guard Course is specifically designed for individuals who are new to the security industry and seeking to acquire a NSW Security Licence.

 The CPP20218 Certificate II in Security Operations is a nationally recognised qualification in Australia that provides the foundational skills and knowledge required to work as a licensed security guard.